ISMAT 24154

 -

-ApresentaçãoPresentationThe CU aims to analyze the relationship between sustainable design and the current fashion industry at national and international level
+ApresentaçãoPresentationThe course unit aims to analyze the relationship between Sustainable Design and the current Fashion industry at both national and international levels.

 -

 ProgramaProgramme1.
-Sustainable Design and the circular economy in Fashion Design: Historical and socioeconomic framework.
-2. Design methodologies and production processes with a sustainable approach: Zero-Waste, Upcycled, Sub-Cut, Slow Fashion.
-3. Exploration of concepts: Fashion-able, second-hand clothing, 5 r's, reduce, reuse, recover, renew and recycle added to the life cycle of the textile and clothing product.
-Cradle to Cradle Philosophy.
+Sustainable Design and the circular economy in Fashion Design: Historical and socio-economic context.
+2. Design methodologies and production processes with a sustainable approach: Zero-Waste, Upcycled, SubCut, Slow Fashion.
+3. Exploration of concepts: Fashion-able, second-hand clothing, the 3 Rs policy (reduce, reuse, and recycle) added to the life cycle of textile and clothing products.
+Cradle to Cradle philosophy.
 Biodegradability of materials; 4.
-The importance of Co-Design, Affection and Empathy in the design phase of fashion products; 5.
+The importance of Co-Design, Affectivity, and Empathy in the fashion product design phase; 5.
 National and international certifications and legislation; 6.
 Sustainable materials: examples of innovative materials; 7.
-Sustainable technologies: stampings and different production processes; 8.
-Social impact: social responsibility and examples of good practices applied in fashion design to production processes.
-9. Case study of Fashion designers and/or Sustainable brands nationally and internationally.
+Sustainable technologies: printing and different production processes; 8.
+Social impact: social responsibility and examples of good practices applied in fashion design and production processes.
+9. Case studies of sustainable fashion designers and/or brands at the national and international level.

 -

-ObjectivosObjectivesThe curricular unit intends to analyze the relationships of Sustainable Design with the current fashion industry at national and international level.
-This course aims to transmit the principles of Sustainable Design, study and correlate fashion with other fields of knowledge at the economic, social and environmental level.
-Additionally, to investigate, in an introductory way, the sustainable possibilities in the different phases of the design process: choice of materials, production/confection processes, packaging, logistics, commercial strategy and social impact.
-Understand the importance of changing paradigms: Analyze reference cases in order to encourage students in this area of design as a business opportunity with the aim of expanding the social responsibility of brands, designers to their consumers.
-The student must be able to consciously execute projects for Sustainability, taking into account the impacts in all phases of the life cycle of the products.
+ObjectivosObjectivesThe course unit aims to analyze the relationship between Sustainable Design and the current Fashion industry at both national and international levels.
+This unit seeks to convey the principles of Sustainable Design, to study and correlate fashion with other fields of knowledge at the socio-economic and environmental levels.
+Additionally, it introduces research into sustainable possibilities at different stages of the design process: choice of materials, production/manufacturing processes, packaging, logistics, commercial strategy, and social impact.
+It also emphasizes understanding the importance of paradigm shifts: analyzing reference cases to encourage students to view this area of design as a business opportunity with the goal of expanding the social responsibility of brands and designers toward their consumers.
+Students are expected to be able to consciously carry out projects for Sustainability, taking into account the impacts across all stages of a product’s life cycle.

 -